JobHunterCodePath9/JobHunter/README.md

 - **Story:** Determines whether user meets job qualifications and puts them in touch with a recruiter.
 It will allow the user to easily navigate through relevant job listings and their descriptions.
 - **Market:** Individuals actively looking or browsing for jobs, who are in or about to enter the job force.
 - **Habit:** This app would be used primarily when looking for a job, so it would not be in use often.
-- **Scope:** The app would begin as a job search vessel as well as a way to connect with recuiters and then it could evolve into a platform that fuels connections, possibly partnering with LinkedIn or other job sites.
+- **Scope:** The app would begin as a job search vessel as well as a way to chat with recuiters and then it could evolve into a platform that fuels connections, possibly partnering with LinkedIn or other job sites.

 ## Product Spec